no details provided here

 Currently mapping the A580 East Lancashire Road corridor house by house, mainly in the Wigan Borough area so far.
 I try to give addresses, building types, any relevant history and start date if known.
 I’ll also include useful local knowledge including verifiable information from people in and around the properties which I’m adding to the map.

 All my mapping is small scale and manual.
-I use iD editor after on site visits and surveys and UK cadastral data for location accuracy.
+I use iD editor after onsite visits and surveys and I cross reference to UK cadastral data for location accuracy.

 Thank you for suggestions and revisions received.
 I’m always keen to learn more.